Hey What's That Frequently Asked Questions

 When you view a panorama (e.g. the view from Mount Battie in Camden, Maine), you'll see three panes: a panorama image, a Google Map, and a list of peaks.
 The peaks are marked on the image and the map with red triangles (), and the viewer location on the map is marked with .
 You can click on the panorama image, on the Google map, or on the list of peaks and the other panes will react.
 When you click on the map or panorama image, if you click right on a peak, it will be highlighted; if you miss a peak, you'll get a sight line on the map and the panorama showing you where you're looking.

-You can select normal or print layout and toggle between bearings relative to true or magnetic north.
+You can toggle between bearings relative to true or magnetic north.

 You're not telling me the name of the mountain I'm looking at.